HomePod privacy and security

 Say “Hey Siri, stop listening.”

-When “Hey Siri” is turned off, touch and hold the top of HomePod to talk to Siri.
+When “Hey Siri” is turned off, touch and hold the top of HomePod to activate Siri.
 To turn “Hey Siri” back on, see Change HomePod settings.

 In the Home app on your iOS or iPadOS device, tap , then tap Home Settings.